rvn40/techinet-kubernetes-series/E2/README.md

-# Setup Kubernetes Cluster with kubeAdm on Ubuntu
+# Setup Kubernetes Cluster with minikube on Ubuntu

 ## Prerequisite